kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 Ephemeral volumes are associated to a **single** pod and their lifecyle is dependent on that pod.
-These are `configMap`, `secret`, `emptyDir`, `downwardAPI`, etc. These kind of volumes are easy to handle as they are not shared by different pods and hence all the processes accessing those volumes have the same effective user and group IDs.
+These are `configMap`, `secret`, `emptyDir`, `downwardAPI`, etc. These kind of volumes can work with any of the three different modes of `userNamespaceMode` as they are not shared by different pods and hence all the processes accessing those volumes have the same effective user and group IDs.
 Kubelet creates the files for those volumes and it can easily set the file ownership too.

-Non-ephemeral volumes more difficult to support since they can be persistent and also can be shared by multiple pods.
-This proposal supports volumes with two different strategies:
+Non-ephemeral volumes are more difficult to support since they can be persistent and shared by multiple pods.
+This proposal supports volumes with two different
+strategies:
 - The `Cluster` makes it easier for pods to share files using volumes when those don't have access permissions for `others` because the effective user and group IDs on the host are the same for all the pods.
 - The semantics of semantics of `fsGroup` are respected, if it's specified it's assumed to be the correct GID in the host and a 1-to-1 mapping entry for the `fsGroup` is added to the GID mappings for the pod.

+This KEP doesn't impose any restriction on the different volumes and `userNamespaceMode` combinations and leaves it to users to chose the correct combinations based on their specific needs.

 There are some cases that require special attention from the user.
 For instance, a process inside a pod will not be able to access files with mode `0700` and